 “I was in my third year at Escuela Simon Martinez Perez when I met Profesora Elvia.
 At that time I didn’t know if I wanted to continue studying because the situation was not easy.
 So when I heard Profesora Elvia deliver her presentation about the Academy and the type of students they were looking for, I told myself, this is my opportunity to study and reach my goals”

-Forum Foundation and its Academy offered Alexandra the opportunity to study the International Baccalaureate a rigorous curriculum recognized the world over for its high standards and rigor.
-“I learned to take advantage of every minute of the day, how to be responsible, and disciplined.
+Forum Foundation and its Academy offered Alexandra the opportunity to study the International Baccalaureate, a rigorous curriculum recognized the world over for its high standards,“I learned to take advantage of every minute of the day, how to be responsible, and disciplined.
 But above all, it gave me the motivation to set my goals.

 Currently enrolled at the University of Panama, Alexandra is completing her studies in Culinary Arts, in the school of Agricultural Sciences.
 “I have many things planned for when I graduate, many goals and ideas that I want to make a reality.
 But as we know there are always obstacles in the way.
 Once I have finished my studies I would like to go to Spain to specialize in a specific area of cooking.”

 Studying during a global pandemic has not been easy, but Alexandra is not one to give up.
 “It was not easy at the start, especially because you need a good internet connection to participate in online learning.”
-But as time went on Alexandra kept adapting, and just like cooking, she says 95% is hands-on, and this was a huge limitation during this situation.
-Nonetheless, adaptations continue, and as Alexandra explains the students in the class started cooking some recipes, practicing techniques, and methods.
-“What I have learned out of all of this is that we never let our guard down and we should always persevere and keep moving forward.
-We can all do this.
+But as time went on Alexandra kept adapting and adjusting.
+In cooking, Alexandra says 95% of the learning is hands-on.
+This significantly limits what can be done given the restrictions.
+Nonetheless, everyone is trying to make the best of a difficult situation.
+For example students in the class started cooking some recipes, practicing techniques, and methods at home, using whatever they might have available.
+“What I have learned out of all of this is that we must never let our guard down.
+Always persevere and keep moving forward.
+We can all do this.”